 Air Filter Maintenance

 Many homeowners assume that filter maintenance includes buying a new filter and replacing their filter every few months, but there are a few things you can do to extend the lifespan of your filter.
 What Are the Symptoms of a Bad Air Filter?

 Irritation of the eyes, nose, and throat

 - Foul odors

 The length of time that your air filter will last depends on various environmental factors.
-If the air outside is heavily polluted with contaminants, your air filter will need to be changed more frequently to preserve the air quality indoors.
-However an air fitler should always be chnged at a max every 90 days
+If the air outside is heavily polluted with contaminants, your furnace filter will need to be changed more frequently to preserve the quality of indoor air.
+However, an air filter should always be changed at a max every 90 days

 Can I Run My AC Without a Filter?

-Yes, you can run your AC unit without an HVAC filter, but it should not be a long-term solution.
-Doing this for one night in a pinch won't cause any harm, but any period longer than this can risk serious damage and dangerous indoor air quality.
+Yes, you can run your Air conditioner unit without an HVAC filter, but it should not be a long-term solution.
+Doing this for one night in a pinch won't cause any harm, but any period longer than this can risk serious damage and dangerous quality of air.